The Auckland Project

 Nearby, the Spanish Gallery, will present works from the medieval period to the present day, with a focus on Spain’s Golden Age in the 17th century.
 It will draw on works from The Auckland Project collection and loans from museums, galleries and individuals from around the world, including the Meadows Museum, SMU Dallas andthe Banco Santander Collection, Madrid.
 The gallery will be linked to Durham University’s Zurbarán Centre for Spanish and Latin American Art.

 The Faith Museum will be the first museum in England to explore the history of faith in Britain and Ireland from prehistory to the present day.
 A purpose-built extension to Auckland Castle will create four specially designed galleries, which will use rare and compelling objects from The Auckland Project’s own collection, along with national and local private and public collections, to explore personal experiences of faith as well as wider national and social change.

 The Auckland Project welcomes academic researchers from a wide range of disciplines to study its historic buildings, collections and archive.

-The research collections will be of particular interest to those studying art history, local history, theology and religion, architecture, and the lives of the Prince Bishops.
+The collections will be of particular interest to those studying art history, history, theology and religion, archaeology, architecture, architectural history, and the lives of the Prince Bishops.

 Co.
 Durham DL14 7NR